miles916/HMA_continuity/README.md

 # HMA_continuity
 Scripts to apply the continuity equation in an automated, distributed manner at regional scales, used in 'Health and sustainability of glaciers in High Mountain Asia' by Miles and others.

-Ancillary codes available on reasonable request.
+Note that numerous hard paths have to change for the scripts to be run.
+Ancillary codes are available on reasonable request.
 Please also see our user-friendly implementation at:

 Manuscript: